hussam95/twitter-js-to-csv/README.md

 1. The script reads through all the .js files
 2. It uses string manipulation techniques to make the file structure similar to a JSON

-After using recursion, the script saves the output (i.e. single csv per .js) into the desired directory/
+After using recursion, the script saves the output (i.e. single csv per .js) into the desired directory.

 ## Input
 Once you download your Twitter archive in .js format, unzip the dowload file.
 Within the unzipped directory, you will have a `data` folder.
 This fodler will contain all the .js files that would be the part of your dump.